Room 22. E308

-Richard Versluis (Rotterdam, 1971) is a senior systems engineer with a Certified Systems Engineering Professional (CSEP) degree from the International Council on Systems Engineering (INCOSE).
-He holds a European Master’s degree in Applied Physics with an emphasis on control systems and computer engineering (1996).
-After a short stay in Italy, working on renewable energy systems at the European Research Centre in Ispra, Italy (1996-1997) he started working at TNO in Delft, first as a researcher on renewable energy systems, later shifting his role to systems architect for complex design challenges in various fields of expertise such as the oil and gas industry, software design and EUV Lithography.
+Richard Versluis (Rotterdam, 1971) is a principal systems engineer at TNO and engineering lead of the quantum computing division at QuTech, the cooperation between the University of Delft and TNO.
+He studied Applied Physics at the University of Twente with a focus on control systems and computer engineering (1996) and has a Certified Systems Engineering Professional (CSEP) degree from the International Council on Systems Engineering (INCOSE).
+After a short stay in Italy, working on renewable energy systems at the European Research Centre in Ispra, Italy (1996-1997) he started working at TNO in Delft.
+First as a researcher on renewable energy systems, later shifting his role to systems architect for complex design challenges in various fields of expertise such as the oil and gas industry, software design and EUV Lithography.
 Between 2001 and 2003 he worked as a visiting researcher at the Lawrence Berkeley National Laboratory in California.
-He currently holds the position of senior systems engineer at TNO in Delft (The Netherlands) and chairs the TNO working group on systems engineering, with the task of constantly improving the systems engineering methodologies.
-Since 2014 he is working as a systems engineer in Qutech with the ambition to deliver a detailed overall architectural design for the world’s first Fault Tolerant Quantum Computer.
-Issues to be solved are diverse, such as classical data processing limitations, thermal issues, material characterization and improvement, scalability and reproducibility, design trade off and requirement specifications.